It’s (usually) not the yoga pose, it’s how you do it.

 A Word about When and Who to Refer To

-There are several other parts I cannot discuss on this post, because I cannot teach a full sacroiliac joint examination on a blog.
+First, I cannot teach a full sacroiliac joint examination on a blog.
 So this 2-part blog series just scratches the surface of what there is to know.
-Plus, it’s just not legal for anyone to perform a sacroiliac joint exam unless they are a licensed physical therapist, doctor, or other similar healthcare provider.
+Plus, it’s not legal for anyone to perform a sacroiliac joint examination unless they are a licensed physical therapist, doctor, or other similar healthcare provider.
 The SIJ exam gives me the information I need to make a physical therapy diagnosis and create a plan of care to address a person’s pain and impairment.
 And, that exam informs my medical therapeutic yoga prescription.

 Questions?
 Want to learn more?
 Please reach out via my contact page!
 I’d love to chat or teach workshops on Asana Evolution & Safety in Yoga Practice!
 The SIJ is one of my favorite topics to chat about and teach!